RAG pipeline approach - Query a LLM for automatic coding

 Forewords

-This second tutorial builds on the vector database created in part 1.
+This second RAG tutorial builds on the vector database created in part 1.
 It completes the RAG pipeline by loading labelled data, retrieving context from Qdrant, and generating final answers from a query.
 You will learn how to automatically classify free-text activity labels into the NACE 2.1 nomenclature, and then evaluate the quality of the pipeline at each stage.

 RAG pipeline overview